- Feeling concerned? You’re not alone!

-- has trouble speaking in short sentences
+- having trouble speaking in short sentences

 They need to:

-- Stop what they’re doing
+- stop what they’re doing

-- Tell someone who can help
+- tell someone who can help

-- Take their blue reliever inhaler.
+- take their blue reliever inhaler.

 How and when to contact you

-Don’t forget to leave contact numbers, and tell people how and when you want to be called – if your child is unwell, or if there is any doubt about their inhalers or symptoms for example.
-If it’s a babysitter, child-minder or friend, ask them to call you a couple of hours in just to let you know how they’re getting on.
+Don’t forget to leave emergency contact numbers, and tell people how and when you want to be called – if your child is unwell, or if there is any doubt about their inhalers or symptoms for example.
+If it’s a babysitter, childminder or friend, ask them to call you a couple of hours in just to let you know how they’re getting on.

 “I sometimes feel guilty leaving the girls in other people’s care even if it’s with Maria’s mum and dad who are brilliant.
 In the early days, we’d write everything down, and now we hand over their written asthma action plans.
 We know they’re on the ball, and that if they’re not sure about something, they’ll phone me, or Maria.” - Scott Brain, dad to Emelia, 8, and Elisia, 3, who both have asthma.